niranjankala/niranjankala.github.io/_posts/2023-09-28-exploring-common-security-vulnerabilities-defending-against-xss-and-csrf-attacks-in-asp-net-core.md

 canonical_url: https://niranjankala.in/post/exploring-common-security-vulnerabilities-defending-against-xss-and-csrf-attacks-in-asp-net-core
 layout: post
 ---
-Certainly!
-Here's the article focused on the title "Exploring Common Security Vulnerabilities: Defending Against XSS and CSRF Attacks in ASP.NET Core":

----

 ## Introduction:

 Security vulnerabilities are weaknesses within software or hardware systems that malicious actors can exploit to gain unauthorized access to sensitive data or compromise the integrity of a system.
-In this article, we will delve into two of the most prevalent security vulnerabilities: Cross-Site Scripting (XSS) and Cross-Site Request Forgery (CSRF) attacks.
+This article will delve into two of the most prevalent security vulnerabilities: Cross-Site Scripting (XSS) and Cross-Site Request Forgery (CSRF) attacks.
 We'll explore how these vulnerabilities can affect your ASP.NET Core applications and, more importantly, how to defend against them effectively.

 ## Understanding XSS (Cross-Site Scripting) Attacks

 XSS attacks are among the most common threats to web applications.
-In these attacks, hackers inject malicious client-side scripts into a legitimate website or web application.
+Hackers inject malicious client-side scripts into a legitimate website or web application in these attacks.
 These scripts can then execute within the context of a user's browser, potentially leading to advanced attacks, including:

 - **Cookie Theft:** Malicious scripts can steal user cookies, compromising session data.
 - **Phishing:** Attackers can impersonate trusted sites, tricking users into divulging sensitive information.